-We are eager for you to get started, but there are a few important things to take care of before you can begin working on your Community Placemaking project.
+We are eager for you to get started, but there are a few important things that take place before you can begin working on your Community Placemaking project.
 Your grant will cover costs incurred only after these steps are complete.